Sidabros/DesignSpark-Mechanical/ReadMe.md

 # DesignSpark-Mechanical

-With DesignSpark Mechanics, you can create your designs, drawings, prototypes and reverse engineer any physical object with addible notes, dimensions, geometric tolerances.
+With DesignSpark Mechanics, you can create your designs, drawings, prototypes and reverse engineer any physical object with addible notes, dimensions and geometric tolerances.

 DesignSpark Mechanical is a free mechanical CAD software with ease of use and learnability